Abubakar Adamu Rasheed: Honours

-In other ways to keep remembering the professor's good work towards the development of the university during his tenure, a big senate building was named after him which is Professor Abubakar Adamu Rasheed Senate building located at the university.
+In other ways to commemorate the professor's good work towards the development of the university during his tenure, a big senate building was named after him, which is the Professor Abubakar Adamu Rasheed Senate building that is located at the university.

 On 17 January Professor Abubakar Adamu Rasheed was honored by Maryam Abacha American University of Nigeria (MAAUN), Kano with a lecture Twin theatre which is named after him and the lecture Theatre was commissioned by him.